Impression And Mouth Preparation

 • Perfect adaptation

-• Covering large denture area
+• Covering a large denture area

-• Capillarity attraction:
+• Capillarity Attraction:

-• That quality or state, because of surface tension causes elevation or depression of the surface of a liquid that is in contact with a solid
+• That quality or state, because of surface tension, causes elevation or depression of the surface of a liquid that is in contact with a solid

 • Results in an increase in retention

-• Factors:
+• Capillarity Attraction Factors:

 1. Close adaptation